slushiegoose/Town-Of-Us/README.md

 ## Jester
 ### **Team: Neutral**
 The Jester is a Neutral role with its own win condition.\
-If they are voted out after a meeting, the game finishes and they win.\
+If they are voted out, after the meeting the game finishes and they win.\
 However, the Jester does not win if the Crewmates, Impostors or another Neutral role wins.

 ### Game Options